I am a postdoctoral researcher fellow in the department of Ecology and Evolutionary Biology

 delimitation process, linking micro and macro evolution.
 I am currently living in Australia,

-where I just submitted my Ph.D. for evaluation at the Australian National University, at Craig Moritz’s lab.
+where I completed my Ph.D. at the Australian National University, at Craig Moritz’s lab.

 My dissertation concerns macroecological questions and landscape genomics related to

 lizards in savannas environments, mostly in Australia and Brazil.
 I did my Master’s through